 Negro and how it was wrongly used to identify a people.
 She found herself transported back to one of the many classes she had taken from him as a doctoral student, taking in knowledge from a scholar with decades of experience researching the dynamics of the ways humans categorize one other.
 He was designating Althea to undertake the challenge of compiling and synthesizing his unfinished work.

 Those same volumes Baird showed Althea are now in her possession for use in compiling his work.
 Once the project is complete, the books will be added to the nearly 10,000 volumes from his library and additional research which he bequeathed to the Auburn Avenue Research Library on African American Culture and History, Atlanta, Georgia.
 The scope of this compilation is such that it requires Althea's primary energy and attention.
 To fulfill her promise to Keith E. Baird, she needs your financial support.

-He was born a slave in 1906 -- that is the way Horace Gardner introduced himself the
+He was born a slave in 1906 -- that is the way Horace Gardner introduced himself

-Southern heritage story to life.
+to bring his Southern heritage story to life.
 His book must be written.